-The best Valentine’s Day apps for a truly special day
+These 8 Valentine’s Day apps help you plan a very special day with your sweetie

 Valentine’s Day is the perfect day to do something special for your significant other.
-Maybe an unexpected trip, flowers, or a fancy dinner reservation is what you need to make this a perfect day.
+Maybe an unexpected trip, flowers, or a fancy dinner reservation is what you need to make the day perfect.
 If you’re looking for a little inspiration to help you sweep your partner off their feet, you need to check out the best Valentine’s Day apps for iOS and Android.

-More: Forgot it was Valentine’s Day?
-Relax, here’s how you can still rock it

-These Valentine’s Day apps cover everything from flowers to romantic getaways, so they should help you make it a truly memorable one this year.

 Send flowers with: 1-800-Flowers

-The most traditional thing to do on Valentine’s Day is to buy flowers for your loved one, but it can be even more special if they’re unexpected.
-1-800-flowers is one of the most renowned services for sending flowers, plants, and gifts, to anyone, anywhere, anytime.
+The most traditional thing to do on Valentine’s Day is to buy flowers for your loved one, and 1-800-flowers is one of the most well-known services for sending flowers, plants, and gifts to anyone, anywhere, anytime.
 If you want to send flowers, cookies, fruit, or chocolates, you can do it through this service.
 One of the greatest things about 1-800-flowers is that it not only works in the United States, but also around the world in 195 countries.

 Download now for: